david-chase/k8s-demos/node-overprovisioning/README.md

         kubectl get no

 Notice that we now have two nodes running.
-One where any existing pods and workloads are running, and a second placeholder node to handle any bursts in demand.
+One hosting any existing pods and workloads, and a second placeholder node to handle any bursts in demand.

 6. Simulate a new production workload coming online: